Contents

 Features

-- Attractions: There are four different base-level ticket packages within every age group:
+- Attractions: What does the Venice City Pass include?
+There are four different base-level ticket packages within every age group:

 - All four different base-level tickets are eligible for more than 20 additional add-ons and excursions and include extra benefits like discounts to participating restaurants and bars, shops, performances, bookshops, and museums.